Considering attending medical school in Colorado? Read on to learn more about Colorado schools and what you need to apply!

 All candidates are required to take the CASPer test.

 Though there is no supplemental application, successful applicants are invited for an interview.
-These often take the form of a 35 minute, two-member panel interview.
+These often take the form of 35-minute, two-member panel interviews.

-As Dr. Vaughn Browne, Associate Professor of Emergency Medicine and Chairman of the School of Medicine Admissions Committee, states in a video discussing the GPA required to attend medical school, “GPA is not the only consideration for admission, it is only one of five different areas in which each student is evaluated.”
-Indeed, Goodwin says that although “our MCAT and GPA [scores] are very high… We look at what experiences they’ve done, what attributes they possess.”
+These tips from authoritative sources can make getting into a medical school in Colorado easier.
+Dr. Vaughn Browne, Chairman of the Colorado School of Medicine Admissions Committee, states, “GPA is not the only consideration for admission, it is only one of five different areas in which each student is evaluated.”

-Gaining informative experiences in patient care through clinical research, shadowing a physician, or hands-on clinical experience is an excellent idea as Goodwin states that "we’re looking for people who can apply what they’ve been learning in the classroom to outside experiences, whether that be research, or clinical experience, or diversity and inclusion [experiences], or any way that they can get a patient perspective.”
+Goodwin states, "we’re looking for people who can apply what they’ve been learning in the classroom to outside experiences, whether that be research, or clinical experience, or diversity and inclusion [experiences], or any way that they can get a patient perspective.”

-Despite there only being two medical schools in Colorado, both provide unique experiences, disparate average GPA and MCAT scores, and divergent curriculums and training modalities.
+Despite there only being two medical schools in Colorado, both provide unique experiences, divergent curriculums, and varying training modalities.